janfri/regtest/README.md

 Each time you run one ore more samples file the corresponding results files will be overwritten (or generated if not yet existent) with the actual result values of your samples.
 The determination of changes between the results of actual and older runs of the samples is done by your SCM.
-So the sample files and their corresponding results files should be taken under version control.
+Therefore the sample files and their corresponding results files should be taken under version control.

 ## Logging